treker-mk/website/src/content/faq_en.md

 Data is collected from verified public sources, which are listed in the [Resources tab](/en/sources).

-Treker would like to receive official data on COVID-19 directly from the Ministry of Health, the IJZ (Institute for Public Health of Macedonia), and other national health institutions.
+Treker receives official data on COVID-19 directly from the Ministry of Health, the IJZ (Institute for Public Health), and other national health institutions.
 The Treker team does not guarantee the accuracy of the original data and publishes solely data obtained from official sources or the media, but we do cross-check if all data is correct and consistent with the given source.

 </details>

 <details>
-  <summary id=data-collection>How do you collect and edit the data?</summary>
+  <summary id=data-collection>TBD How do you collect and edit the data?</summary>

-[TBD The database](https://docs.google.com/spreadsheets/d/ TBD) is built from the IJZ source data (by category).
+[The database](https://docs.google.com/spreadsheets/d/ TBD) is built from the IJZ source data (by category).
 Data by region and age is processed with delay and is finally updated once the ongoing epidemiological demographic research results are known.
-The municipalities are tracked in the [TBD Kraji (Municipalities) table](https://docs.google.com/spreadsheets/d/ ...).
+The municipalities are tracked in the [TBD Kraji (Municipalities) table](https://docs.google.com/spreadsheets/d/ TBD).

-Editing Hospital Care Data – [TBD Table Pacienti (Patients)](https://docs.google.com/spreadsheets/d/1):
+Editing Hospital Care Data – [TBD Table Pacienti (Patients)](https://docs.google.com/spreadsheets/d/):

+- We receive daily reports and monitor the announcements of all COVID-19 hospitals  (TBD) – at around TBD o'clock.

-- We would like to monitor the number of hospitalizations: all wards, in ICUs, and on ventilators.
+- We monitor the number of hospitalizations: all wards, in ICUs, and on ventilators.

-- We record transitions (acceptance/dismissal) between individual stages of the disease (when detectable) from the obtained data.
+- We also record transitions (acceptance/dismissal) between individual stages of the disease (when detectable) from the obtained data.

 - Where the transition (admission/dismissal) information is incomplete, the values are determined by inference (using a formula).

 - All sources and conclusions are recorded as a commentary in individual cells (checkable).

-- The data is compared with the summary data on hospitalized patients in ICU published by the appropriate institutions of the Government of the Republic of North Macedonia.
+- The data is compared with the summary data on hospitalized patients in ICU published by the institutions of the Government of the Republic of North Macedonia.

   </details>